pawpperoni/manual-systemd-unit-execution/README.md

 section.
 Also I included a single section with all the **systemd sections** and their parameters.

-The [Dockerfile](Dockerfile) in main root, is a docker with all the configured parameters.

 ## Documentation:
 [Here](Documentation/README.md) you can find some usefull documentation about:
 * [Systemd Sections](Documentation/sections.md)